chrischase011/termux-ngrok-configuration/README.md

 unzip ngrok.zip -d ~
 ```

-Note: file name of ngrok may be differs so you neer to type the exact filename of that zip file in order to unzip it
+Note: file name of ngrok may be differs so you need to type the exact filename of that zip file in order to unzip it

-11. After you unzipped the file, lets got to home folder
+11. After you unzipped the file, lets go to home folder

 ```console
    cd ~